JordanLeich/Ultimate-Calculator/README.md

 This is an incredibly powerful calculator and converter that is capable of many useful day-to-day functions that typical calculators cannot perform.
 Such functions include solving basic arithmetic, algebraic problems, chemistry unit conversions, and much more.
 This project also features a fully operational GUI application for those who are not down with the normal text-based version.

 # Instructions ⚡
-### Option #1
-If you do not have python installed on your Windows system, you can download the main.exe [file](https://github.com/JordanLeich/Ultimate-Calculator/blob/main/main.exe) and the file will run without any python installations or dependencies!
-Make sure to run the main.exe file as administrator as this will prevent any issues with permissions and such!

-### Option #2
-Only use this option if you already have python installed on your system!

   *Step 1*:
     Make sure you have pip installed on your OS, you can do it by writing the following command on your terminal.<br/><br/>
     ```